Select Page

 UNRAVELING THE MYSTERY

 The EPC offers a 403(b)(9) Defined Contribution Retirement Plan to eligible employees and ministers.
 A unique feature of a 403(b)(9) Church Plan is that ordained ministers may allocate a portion of their retirement plan withdrawals to cover housing expenses on a tax-exempt basis.
-Upon reaching the age of 59½, ministers (whether retired or still employed) can make withdrawals from their retirement account without suffering an early withdrawal penalty.
-These withdrawals are eligible for the housing expense exemption, following the limits set forth by the Internal Revenue Service and explained in Question 8 below.
+Upon reaching the age of 59½, ministers (whether retired or still employed) can make withdrawals from their retirement account without being assessed a 10% early withdrawal penalty.
+These withdrawals are eligible for the housing expense exemption, following the limits set forth by the Internal Revenue Service and explained further in answers below.

-This simple Q&A format is designed to help with any questions regarding the Housing Allowance provision offered in by the EPC’s 403(b)(9) plan.
+This simple Q&A format is designed to help with any questions regarding the Housing Expense Exemption provision provided through the EPC’s 403(b)(9) Defined Contribution Retirement Plan.
 For additional questions, please contact BRI at benefits@epc.org or 407-930-4492.

 Use these quicklinks to navigate to a specific question: